aGotelli/ARPRO/README.md

 In order to see the code in the correct branch, open a terminal in the ARPRO repository and run the command

-    git checkout "your branch"
+    git checkout your_branch

-Where you will replace "your branch" with s1_s2 or s3.
+Where you will replace your_branch with s1_s2 or s3.

 ## What you can do